Address

 Because this is an older post, the software version listed here are old too.
 Silent installation command switches shouldn’t have changed recently though.

-Using WDS, you can set these software installations up as Synchronous FirstLogonCommands in your ImageUnattend.xml.
+Using WDS, you can set these software installations up as Synchronous FirstLogonCommands in your ImageUnattend.xml

-Protip: for my Dutch readers I have a post on ITFAQ.nl explaining how to silently install 7-Zip, and how to unpack .zip archives in PowerShell.
+For my Dutch readers I have a post on ITFAQ.nl explaining how to silently install 7-Zip, and how to unpack .zip archives in PowerShell.

 Microsoft Windows Update Agent